pshah116/Electronics-R-US/README.md

 **Refund monitoring:**

-•Investigate the high return rates for **MacBook Air Laptop** and **Apple AirPods Headphones** from 2020 using feedback and return reason data.
+•Investigate why loyalty members had a higher then average refund rate in 2021 compared to non-loyalty members.
 Enhance post-purchase experience and durability to sustain **0% refund rate** achieved in 2022.